taruch/ansible-pan-backup/README.md

   password: < put your password here - you should really vault this >
   username: < put your username here >
 git_url: < put your git ssh clone url here >

+If you want to run the gitops functions, you need to use the tag "gitops" when you run the playbook from the command line, or in your Ansible Automation Platform template.
+Or, you could just delete the tags from the playbook.